Wealden District Council

 Signposting/referring tenants/leaseholders to the Council‘s Housing Options service for advice on what housing options exist, including options outside of Council owed accommodation

-Website under housing options area has been updated to include links to Retirement Living – explaining the application process for social retirement living, providing information on leasehold including council.
-Also extra care with link to ESCC supported accommodation added
+Website under housing options area has been updated to include links to Retirement Living including non-council options.
+It also explains the application process for social retirement living both to rent and buy.
+Details are also provided on extra care with link to ESCC supported accommodation.

 Allocations Policy has an Older Persons Pathway as part of the Appendix.